Germany bans branch of far-right 'Reichsbürger' movement | DW | 19.03.2020

 Police operations have been carried out around Germany against a branch of the far-right 'Reichsbürger' movement.
 The 'Imperial Citizens' Movement' denies the existence of the modern-day Germany government.

-For the first time ever, Germany has banned a faction of the far-right "Reichsbürger" movement, a group that denies the existence and authority of the modern-day German government, an Interior Ministry spokesman said Thursday.
+For the first time ever, German Interior Minister Horst Seehofer has banned a faction of the far-right "Reichsbürger" movement, a group that denies the existence and authority of the modern-day German government, an Interior Ministry spokesman said Thursday.

+"We will be relentless in continuing the fight against right-wing extremism, even in times of crisis," Seehofer said.

-Police operations against the group "United German Peoples and Tribes" took place in ten German states early Thursday morning, spokesman Steve Alter said on Twitter.
+Police operations against the group "United German Peoples and Tribes" and related group "Osnabrücker Landmark" took place in 10 German states early Thursday morning, spokesman Steve Alter said on Twitter.

 Read more: Merkel says racist attacks in Germany of 'deepest concern'